mustafacse/Shippable/README.md

 (7) Print the above data on a html page.
 (Done!!!!!)

- Note : For main code got to git folder and  check views.py.
+ Note : For main code go to git folder and  check views.py.

 Link of heroku deployment : https://open-issue-count.herokuapp.com